 The Department of Public Works, under the management of the Director of Public Works, is divided into four major divisions: Water and Sewer, Highways and Stormwater Management, Construction Management, and Environmental Services.

 If you have a question, you may want to go to our list of Frequently Asked Questions to see if you can find your answer there.
 Another source of reference is the Department of Public Works Telephone Numbers Listed by Topic which would give you a telephone number to call to help with your question.

 Harford County Regional Water & Sewer Authority Formation Study

-Harford County, the City of Aberdeen, the City of Havre de Grace, and the Town of Bell Air are considering forming an independent regional water and sewer authority for potential benefits, including economy of scale, improved level of service, self-sustainable financial operations, among others.
+Harford County, the City of Aberdeen, the City of Havre de Grace, and the Town of Bel Air are considering forming an independent regional water and sewer authority for potential benefits, including economy of scale, improved level of service, self-sustainable financial operations, among others.